All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Addressing Hormonal Appetite Disruption

-Pregnancy rewires your appetite hormones.
-Elevated insulin resistance, fluctuating leptin levels, and persistent ghrelin spikes after delivery create a hormonal environment where your brain keeps signaling hunger even when you have eaten enough.
+Pregnancy rewires your appetite hormones. improved insulin resistance, fluctuating leptin levels, and persistent ghrelin spikes after delivery create a hormonal environment where your brain keeps signaling hunger even when you have eaten enough.
 Wegovy works directly on these brain pathways, reducing the intensity and frequency of hunger signals so you can eat in alignment with your actual needs rather than your hormonal demands.

 Targeting Visceral Fat